Eulerian orientations and Hadamard codes: A novel connection via counting: Characterization of -affine and -affine kernels

-In section 4.3, we characterize the basic $\delta_1$-affine kernel by the balanced 1-Hadamard code $\mathscr H_{2^k}^{1b}$.
-We define a special affine signature called butterfly (Definition~\ref{butterfly}), serving as a bridge between basic kernels and balanced Hadamard codes.
-It is the "maximal" affine signature of $k$ free variables, requiring that every two different variables do not take identical values.
-We show $\mathscr H_{2^k}^{1}$ (or $\mathscr H_{2^k}^{0}$) is just half of butterfly (Lemma~\ref{Hadamard_is_butterfly}).
+In section~\ref{subsec: balanced Hadamard codes characterize basic kernels}, we characterize the basic $\delta_1$-affine kernel by the balanced 1-Hadamard code $\mathscr H_{2^k}^{1b}$.
+We define a special affine signature called butterfly (Definition~\ref{butterfly}), which serves as a bridge connecting basic kernels and balanced Hadamard codes.
+It is the ``maximal" affine signature of $k$ free variables, requiring that no two different variables take identical values.
+We show that $\mathscr H_{2^k}^{1}$ (or $\mathscr H_{2^k}^{0}$) is just half of butterfly (Lemma~\ref{Hadamard_is_butterfly}).
 We also define left and right wings of butterfly (Definition~\ref{wings-of-butterfly}) by removing the all-0 (or all-1) row of half of butterfly.
-Notice $\mathscr H_{2^k}^{0b}$ (or $\mathscr H_{2^k}^{1b}$) is obtained from removing the all-0 (or all-1) codeword of $\mathscr H_{2^k}^{1}$.
-Thus, wings of butterfly coincide with $\mathscr H_{2^k}^{0b}$ and $\mathscr H_{2^k}^{1b}$ (Lemma~\ref{Hadamard_is_butterfly}).
-Finally, we prove basic kernels are precisely wings of butterfly (Lemma~\ref{butterfly_is_kernel}, Lemma~\ref{uniqueness}).
+Since $\mathscr H_{2^k}^{0b}$ (or $\mathscr H_{2^k}^{1b}$) is obtained by removing the all-0 (or all-1) codeword of $\mathscr H_{2^k}^{1}$, wings of butterfly coincide with $\mathscr H_{2^k}^{0b}$ and $\mathscr H_{2^k}^{1b}$ (Lemma~\ref{Hadamard_is_butterfly}).
+Finally, we prove that basic kernels are precisely wings of butterfly (Lemma~\ref{butterfly_is_kernel}, Lemma~\ref{uniqueness}).
 Therefore, basic kernels, balanced Hadamard codes and wings of butterfly are precisely the same thing.